hl7au/au-fhir-pd/pages/_includes/security.md

 ```

 ```
-SEC08 Endoint published vendor encrypting certificates MUST be issued by a CA where trust chain can be checked
+SEC08 Endpoint published vendor encrypting certificates MUST be issued by a CA where trust chain can be checked
 ```

 ```